Via Dolorosa: The three falls: stations three, seven, and nine

 Christian tradition holds that Jesus stumbled three times during his walk along the route; this belief is currently manifested in the identification of the three stations at which these falls occurred.
 Tradition holds that Mary, the mother of Jesus, set up stone markers at her home outside Jerusalem to retrace the steps of her son's Passion, but the origin of the devotion in its present form is not clear.

 The first fall is represented by the current third station, located at the west end of the eastern fraction of the Via Dolorosa, adjacent to the 19th-century Polish Catholic Chapel; this chapel was constructed by the Armenian Catholics.
 The 1947–48 renovations, to the 19th-century chapel, were carried out with the aid of a large financial grant from the Polish army.
-The site was previously one of the city's Turkish baths.
+The site was previously one of the city's hammams.

 The second fall is represented by the current seventh station, located at a major crossroad junction, adjacent to a Franciscan chapel, built in 1875.
 In Hadrian's era, this was the junction of the main cardo (north-south road), with the decumanus (east-west road) which became the Via Dolorosa; the remains of a tetrapylon, which marked this Roman junction, can be seen in the lower level of the Franciscan chapel.
 Prior to the 16th century, this location was the 8th and last station.
+The seventh station is located within the modern-day Suq Khan az-Zait.

 The ninth station, signified by the black disc on the wall.
 In the background is the entree to the Coptic Orthodox Patriarchate.
 The alley is parallel to and south of the Via Dolorosa.

 The third fall is represented by the current ninth station, which is not actually located on the Via Dolorosa, instead being located at the entrance to the Ethiopian Orthodox Monastery and the Coptic Orthodox Monastery of Saint Anthony, which together form the roof structure of the subterranean Chapel of Saint Helena in the Church of the Holy Sepulchre; the Coptic and Ethiopian Orthodox churches split in 1959, and prior to that time the monastic buildings were considered a single monastery.
 However, in the early 16th century, the third fall was located at the entrance courtyard to the Church of the Holy Sepulchre, and an engraved stone cross signifying this remains in situ.
 Prior to the 15th century, the final station was located before this point would have been reached.